emnzn/A2OJ_Codeforces_Div2/README.md

 # Description
-Solutions written in Python for Div.
-2A problems from Codeforces which can be found on [A2OJ](https://a2oj.com/Ladder4.html).
+Python solutions for Codeforces Div.
+2A problems found on [A2OJ-Ladder](https://a2oj.com/Ladder4.html).